hashicorp/envconsul/README.md

   # If you are unfamiliar with Vault's architecture, Vault requires tokens be
   # renewed at some regular interval or they will be revoked.
 Envconsul will
   # automatically renew the token at half the lease duration of the token.
 The
-  # default value is true, but this option can be disabled if you want to renew
+  # default value is true (exception below), but this option can be disabled if
-  # the Vault token using an out-of-band process.
+  # you want to renew the Vault token using an out-of-band process.
+  #
+  # There is an exception to the default such that if vault_agent_token_file is
+  # set, either from the command line or the above option, renew_token defaults
+  # to false to avoid renewal conflicts between envconsul and vault-agent.
   #
   # Note that secrets specified as a prefix are always renewed, even if this
   # option is set to false.
 This option only applies to the top-level Vault